The Most Beautiful Girl in the World (Prince song): Music video

 The accompanying music video for "The Most Beautiful Girl in the World" was directed by Prince and American film director and producer Antoine Fuqua on January 29, 1994.
-It depicts a collage of girls and women, that are reminiscing about their past while watching their personal footage mixed with Prince performing the song for them in a special room.
+It depicts a collage of girls and women, that are watching footage of themselves living their fantasies mixed with Prince performing the song for them in a special room.
 The video was filmed at Paisley Park Studios and debuted on Valentine's Day 1994.
 In December 1993, Prince had an ad placed in US, British, a Dutch and Spanish publication reading: “Eligible bachelor seeks the most beautiful girl in the world to spend the holidays with” and encouraged all interested to send videos and/or pictures to Paisley Park Studios.
 The material sent in response to the advertisement (reportedly, over 50,000 girls responded) was utilized for the video.
 Seven finalists were chosen to appear in the video while 30 semi-finalists were featured on the sleeve of the record.

 At first the video's story was going to be a competition for the "title" of most beautiful woman in the world.
 Later, the story was reworked to be a celebration of every type of woman.
 Originally scheduled to be shot in Los Angeles City Hall on January 23, it was rescheduled to place in Minneapolis 6 days later, due to an earthquake in California.
-American educator Marva Collins makes a cameo appearance, as an elderly woman watching a black woman becoming the 43rd president of the United States.
+American educator Marva Collins makes a cameo appearance, as an elderly woman watching her black and white students interact peacefully.
 Also Nona Gaye and Vanessa Marcil have cameo appearances in the video.
 Actress Rita Worlock plays a comedian with a red wig, watching herself doing a Joan Rivers type of thing.
 Other women appearing in the video are: a bride watching herself getting married, a curvy woman viewing her fantasy of having a singing career, a female swimmer watching herself getting a medal, a mom reliving giving birth to her child, and a girl with dreads and top hat watching herself as a director on a set.